 The concept of smoking cannabis came in on the coattails of the close to one million Mexican immigrants that entered the US between 1910 and 1920.
 The spread of this newfound consumption method seems to have kicked off the rumblings of cannabis control (tied to the regulation of opioids and psychoactives), but no major stigma developed until around the 30s.

-With everything going to pot (ahem) during the Great Depression, nerves were frayed and tempers were short.
 More immigrants arrived and bad bad jazz music took off.
 When the divides began to fall between immigrants and Black Americans, jazz and nightclubs, some of the upper crust decided cannabis was a drug of choice for ne’er-do-wells, and the stigma grew, initiating “reefer madness” and all kinds of crazy claims like the fact that cannabis could make you into a murderous maniac (we assume this effect happened sometime after they ate all the chips and had a long nap on the couch).
 Perhaps to distance this dangerous substance from the harmless plant everyone was enjoying a few years earlier, the term “marijuana” was coined.

 (You can get a bit more info on what happened over the next few years in this great article by Leafly.)